-(a)Concept, notation, order, equality, types of matrices, zero and identity matrix, transpose of a matrix, Symmetric and skew symmetric matrices.
-Operation on matrices: Addition and multiplication and Multiplication with a scalar.
-Simple properties of addition, multiplication and scalar multiplication.
-Non- commutatively of multiplication of matrices and existence of non-zero matrices whose product is the zero matrix (restrict to square matrices of order .Concept of elementary row and column Operations.
+(a)Concept, notation, order, equality, types of matrices, zero and identity matrix, transpose of a matrix, symmetric and skew-symmetric matrices.
+Operation on matrices: Addition and multiplication and multiplication with a scalar.
+Simple properties of addition, multiplication, and scalar multiplication.
+Non- commutatively of multiplication of matrices and existence of non-zero matrices whose product is the zero matrices (restrict to square matrices of order.Concept of elementary row and column operations.
 Invertible matrices and proof of the uniqueness of inverse, if it exists; (Here all matrices will have real entries).

 Unit 3: Calculus

 - Continuity and Differentiability

 - Continuity and differentiability, a derivative of composite functions, chain rule, derivatives of inverse trigonometric functions, derivative of implicit functions.
 Concept of exponential and logarithmic functions.
 Derivatives of logarithmic and exponential functions.
 Logarithmic differentiation, derivative of functions expressed in parametric forms.
 Second-order derivatives.
 Rolle’s and Lagrange’s Mean Value Theorems (without proof) and their geometric interpretation.

 - Applications of derivatives: rate of change of bodies, increasing/decreasing functions, tangents and normals, use of derivatives in approximation, maxima and minima (first derivative test motivated geometrically and second derivative test is given as a provable tool).
 Simple problems (that illustrate basic principles and understanding of the subject as well as real-life situations).

 - Integration as inverse process ofdifferentiation.
 Integrationofavariety of functions by substitution, by partial fractions and by parts, Evaluation of simple integrals of the following types and problems based on them.